Suitters/pysui-flask/README.rst

 #.
 Signing requests are queued to indivual accounts
 #.
 Signing may be accepted (response includes signature of transaction bytes) or denied
 #.
 When all signatures satisfied, submits transaction for execution
+#.
+Define a Template which can be reused with no or optional input overrides
+#.
+Templates can define overrides of input arguments, can also indicate an override is required
+#.
+Templates visibility can be 'owned', only the template creator can execute
+#.
+Templates visibility can be 'shared', any a account can use and override
+#.
+Template execution substitutes overridden inputs and then 'submits' it as a transaction